SK Telecom Expands 'X Caliber' Veterinary Diagnosis Assistant to Three Major Southeast Asian Markets

 - SK Telecom signs agreements in Malaysia, Thailand and Vietnam to supply 'X Caliber', its AI-based veterinary diagnosis service, as demand for pet care grows

-SEOUL, South Korea , July 29, 2024 /PRNewswire/ -- SK Telecom (NYSE: SKM, "SKT") announced today that it has signed agreements to supply its artificial intelligence (AI)-based veterinary diagnosis assistant, 'X Caliber', to three major Southeast Asian markets, including Malaysia, Thailand and Vietnam.
+SEOUL, South Korea, July 30, 2024 /PRNewswire/ -- SK Telecom (NYSE: SKM, "SKT") announced today that it has signed agreements to supply its artificial intelligence (AI)-based veterinary diagnosis assistant, 'X Caliber', to three major Southeast Asian markets, including Malaysia, Thailand and Vietnam.

 The signing ceremony was held at Federation of Asian Small Animal Veterinarian Association (FASAVA) Congress 2024, one of the biggest veterinary events in Asia Pacific region.
 This year, the event was hosted in Kuala Lumpur, Malaysia.
 The signing ceremony was attended by representatives including Jang Dong-il, X Caliber Global Team Lead of SKT, and Dr. Liu Chang Haur, Managing Director of My Vet Care.